-Even though traditional craft was much more appreciated in the little village I grew up, my parents saw my passion for creativity and gave me all the possibilities to choose my education after regular school.
-My teachers would support me and pushed me to apply in different kind of art schools around the country.
+Even though traditional craft was much more appreciated in the little village I grew up, my parents saw my passion for creativity and helped me to have all the possibilities to choose my education after regular school.
+The teachers would support me and pushed me to apply in different kind of art schools around the country.
 I got accepted.

-The study of four years included woodwork, art history, calligraphy and many other topics.
-After some time, I realized that I was struggling to follow the traditional way of woodcarving that was expected in this school - I struggled to find creativity in the way we were taught to work with wood.
+The study of four years included, besides the woodwork, topics like art history, calligraphy or human anatomy.
+After some time, I realized that I wasn't finding creativity in the traditional way we were taught to work with wood.

-What I always enjoyed, were the hours that we spent drawing or modelling clay to make small figures as a first step to a wooden sculpture.
-And there were my friends, other creative people in the same situation.
-This kept me going and I finished woodcarving school with diploma and chose to go to art school later, to explore different ways of expression.
+What I always enjoyed, were the hours we spent drawing or modelling clay to make small figures as a first step to a wooden sculpture.
+This kept me going and I finished woodcarving school with diploma and chose to go to art school after, to explore different ways of expression.

-Art school was a new, modern, totally free and over creative environment and I felt unsure what to do after being in a traditional school for so long.
-But I learned new techniques and ways of thinking about art: Art and art history no longer came from books but exhibitions, museums and teachers and students that were artists themselves.
+Art school in Biel was a new, modern, totally free and over creative environment.
+I learned new techniques and art and art history no longer came from books but exhibitions, museums and teachers as well as students who were artists themselves.

-After this exiting time I also wanted to try other things and worked as textile surface designer for Creation Baumann in Langenthal, Switzerland.
+After this exiting time I worked as textile designer for Creation Baumann in Langenthal, Switzerland.

-In 2010, Ville who was my boyfriend back then, finished his studies as engineer.
-His first job was a project in the northernmost city of Sweden, in Kiruna.
-I followed him there and during that year, I worked as assistant to the ice carvers and as an artist my self in the Ice Hotel.
+In 2010, my partner finished his studies as engineer.
+His first project was in the northernmost city of Sweden in Kiruna, where we then went together.
+During that year, I worked as ice and snow artist in the Ice Hotel.

-His next job brought Ville to China in 2011.
-We really wanted to stay together and got married quickly so I could move along with him.
-Half time in Beijing, half time in the six million city of Dalian, I was learning the language and exploring and experiencing the Chinese culture for more than a year.
+My partners next project brought us to China in 2011.
+Half time in Beijing, half time in the six million city of Dalian, I was learning the language and exploring the Chinese culture for more than a year.

-Arriving then in Montreal I started working as Mosaic Artist and worked as that for a few months before our first little daughter Elin was born in 2013.
+2012 arriving in Montreal I started working as mosaic artist for Mosaïc Surface and worked as such until our first daughter Elin was born in 2013.

-In 2014 we moved for a few months to Switzerland before we started living in South Africa.
+In 2014 we lived for a few months in Switzerland before we moved to South Africa.
 Ida, our second daughter was born in 2015.
-We had our son Timo in 2017, while we still lived in Mount Edgecombe close to Durban, South Africa.
+We had our son Timo in 2017, while we still lived in Durban, South Africa.

-During the time of becoming a mother of three children, I moved naturally away from creative work for a while.
-But I fought to find a way and time to do some work again and started to come back to clay.
-In the beginning I did ceramic surface painting only but started to work with clay soon, just before we decided to move to Finland to finally settle down after our decade of travelling the world.
+During the time of becoming a mother of three children, I moved naturally away from creative work.
+But I found a way and time to do some work again and started to come back to clay this time.
+In the beginning I did ceramic surface painting only but started soon to work with clay as medium.
+2018 we decided to move to Finland, to finally settle down after almost a decade of travelling the globe.

-We chose this Nordic country because Villes Family roots were here, we loved the country and it was a dream home that we found in the Finnish countryside.
-Much nature and space, close to work and a city, to continue a good family life and with room for my dreams about a more art filled life.
+We chose this Nordic country also because of my partner's Family roots.
+We always loved the country and it was a dream home that we found in the Finnish countryside: Much nature and space, close enough to a city.
+A place to continue a good family life and with room for a more art-filled life.

-All these experiences and now our home with the ancient trees that grow around the buildings, the nearby forest, the skies and endless views over the fields give me all the inspiration to create again.
+All these experiences and now our home with the ancient trees, the old buildings, the nearby forest, the skies and endless views over the fields give me more inspiration to create.